 - Ensure images are appropriately sized for the current viewport

 Extending Permissions Policy with Document Policies

 You might be thinking: Why use Document Policies when we already have sandboxed iframes with many configurable options?
-The idea of Document Policies is to be a framework for individual features that can be defined, instead of being a set of concrete features itself.
-And while iframe sandboxing does a lot, it has very security-focused semantics and is difficult to extend.
+The idea of Document Policies is to be a framework for individual features that can be defined instead of being a set of concrete features itself.
+And while iframe sandboxing does a lot, it has very security-focused semantics and is challenging to extend.
 Document Policies try to fix that by creating an extensible framework.